Anex77/ops/README.md

 # ops
-Soda Foudantion
-This repository is for KAHU project
+This repository is for KAHU project.